MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-II-Bureau-Safety-Environmental-Enforcement-Department-Interior/subchapter-B-Offshore/part-250-Oil-Gas-Sulphur-Operations-Outer-Continental-Shelf/subpart-J-Pipelines-Pipeline-RightsofWay/section-250.1002.md

 ##### § 250.1002 Design requirements for DOI pipelines. #####

-Link to an amendment published at 83 FR 49263, Sept.
-28, 2018.

 (a) The internal design pressure for steel pipe shall be determined in accordance with the following formula:

 ![](/graphics/er18oc11.000.gif)

-For limitations see section 841.121 of American National Standards Institute (ANSI) B31.8 (as incorporated by reference in § 250.198) where -
+For limitations see section 841.121 of American National Standards Institute (ANSI) B31.8 (as incorporated by reference in § 250.198) where—

 P = Internal design pressure in pounds per square inch (psi).S = Specified minimum yield strength, in psi, stipulated in the specification under which the pipe was purchased from the manufacturer or determined in accordance with section 811.253(h) of ANSI B31.8.D = Nominal outside diameter of pipe, in inches.t = Nominal wall thickness, in inches.F = Construction design factor of 0.72 for the submerged component and 0.60 for the riser component.E = Longitudinal joint factor obtained from Table 841.1B of ANSI B31.8 (see also section 811.253(d)).T = Temperature derating factor obtained from Table 841.1C of ANSI B31.8.

-(b)(1) Pipeline valves shall meet the minimum design requirements of American Petroleum Institute (API) Spec 6A (as incorporated by reference in § 250.198), API Spec 6D (as incorporated by reference in § 250.198), or the equivalent.
+(b)(1) Pipeline valves shall meet the minimum design requirements of ANSI/API Spec 6A (as incorporated by reference in § 250.198), ANSI/API Spec 6D (as incorporated by reference in § 250.198), or the equivalent.
 A valve may not be used under operating conditions that exceed the applicable pressure-temperature ratings contained in those standards.

-(2) Pipeline flanges and flange accessories shall meet the minimum design requirements of ANSI B16.5, API Spec 6A, or the equivalent (as incorporated by reference in 30 CFR 250.198).
+(2) Pipeline flanges and flange accessories shall meet the minimum design requirements of ANSI/ASME B16.5, ANSI/API Spec 6A, or the equivalent (as incorporated by reference in § 250.198).
 Each flange assembly must be able to withstand the maximum pressure at which the pipeline is to be operated and to maintain its physical and chemical properties at any temperature to which it is anticipated that it might be subjected in service.

 (3) Pipeline fittings shall have pressure-temperature ratings based on stresses for pipe of the same or equivalent material.
 The actual bursting strength of the fitting shall at least be equal to the computed bursting strength of the pipe.

-(4) If you are installing pipelines constructed of unbonded flexible pipe, you must design them according to the standards and procedures of API Spec 17J, as incorporated by reference in 30 CFR 250.198.
+(4) If you are installing pipelines constructed of unbonded flexible pipe, you must design them according to the standards and procedures of ANSI/API Spec.
+17J, as incorporated by reference in § 250.198.

 (5) You must design pipeline risers for tension leg platforms and other floating platforms according to the design standards of API RP 2RD, Design of Risers for Floating Production Systems (FPSs) and Tension Leg Platforms (TLPs) (as incorporated by reference in § 250.198).